Excel VLOOKUP Tutorial for Beginners

 Vlookup Function Applied between 2 Different Sheets

-Step 1) Navigate to sheet 1 and enter the respective headings as shown.
+Step 1) Switch to Sheet 1 and enter the headings shown.

 Vlookup Function Applied between 2 Different Sheets